One of the best gifts you can give to your kids is a mom and dad who clearly love each other 😍.

 The catch to a great movie night is it must be something we’d both enjoy.
 There has to be shared laughter, side talks, shared shock/exclamations, hand grabbing etc. It’s no fun when one person is enduring the movie the entire time.

 If you’re like us, and can’t even eat what’s on the menu outside, then enjoy a good dinner together in the comfort of your home.
 Share the responsibilities between you and your spouse.
 Decide who is in charge of the food, drinks, music, light decorations and whatever detail is necessary to make it special for you both, then make it happen.

 Set the table, play some music, put on some romantic light or candle light etc. Put in the little effort to turn ordinary into special!
-And if tiredness is constantly an issue, in a recent post I shared some tips that would help you and your spouse to be refreshed enough to enjoy a night together in spite of the demands of raising young kids.
-Read it at the end of this post.
+And if tiredness is constantly an issue, you can learn how to create one on one time with your spouse when raising very young kids.

 3. Massage and Music: